paperless-ngx/paperless-ngx/docs/usage.md

     Superusers can access all parts of the front and backend application as well as any and all objects.

+#### Admin Status

+Admin status (Django 'staff status') grants access to viewing the paperless logs and the system status dialog as well as accessing the Django backend.

 #### Detailed Explanation of Global Permissions {#global-permissions}

 Global permissions define what areas of the app and API endpoints the user can access.
 For example, they